lincongNMR/java_project/README.md

 It must be comment your issue when you don't have a new challenge can work, if I use a command is work for you, I going to close your issue for my challenge you can work.

 Commenting issues are not similar to add a issue when you solved a my challenge, I want going to close your isssue when solved your issue with typing a command.
 We does not use a bug to add some pull requests on this respository, but if your issne dosen't make sense, I going to close your issue.

+## Add a comment on *Beta folder* pull request
+Please do not add a question that does not make sense, must be I understanding what are you saying.
+If I add a question does not make sense, I can delete my comment.
+If you add an comment does not understand, I have write permission to delete your comment.

+Don't forgot your comment needs make sense and I can understand what are you asking.
+We can merge pull requests or issues and close pull requests or issues this is why we have write permission access to delete your comment.

+> I can delete my comment.
+If you add an comment does not understand, I have write permission to delete your comment.

+1. It means we have write permission to access, can delete comment when we don't understand what are you saying.
+2. We tell you please add enough description, because we don't allow add we don't understand what are you saying.